Side Return Extension Cost

 Get Prices

-How Much Does a Side Extension Cost?
+How Much Does a Side Return Extension Cost?

-The average cost of a single storey side extension per square metre will be £1,200-£1,400 for a basic fit-out.
+The average single storey side extension cost per square metre will be £1,200-£1,400 for a basic fit-out.
 For a slightly higher quality build, you can expect to pay between £1,500-£1,800 per square metre while a high specification will cost £1,700-£2,100 per square metre on average.

 A two-storey side extension will be more expensive, but the price difference will not be much more than a single storey side extension.
 This is because both types of side extension will require foundations and a roof which are some of the more expensive aspects of any build.
 A two-storey side extension will therefore only require additional walls and a suspended timber floor.